Ethanhunt-032/ToDo-Application/README.md

+#To-Do Application
+- I built a to-do application using 'React' and 'Bootstrap', and supports HTML, CSS, JS designed for efficient task management.
+It allows users to add new tasks, edit existing ones, and delete them as needed.
+With a clean and simple interface, it ensures seamless organization and tracking of tasks.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).